Please Note: The Library Hall is closed as we prepare the upcoming exhibition. The shop and café is open during the weekend.

 Crystalline Memories of Deep Time

 The journey begins before the solar system formed, when stardust from dying stars clumped together, later falling to Earth as meteorites.
 Crystalline Memories of Deep Time examines various meteorites and components from the primordial soup’s biochemical processes.
-Materials like sulfur, DNA, and amino acids are transformed into images and presented on custom-built screens.
+Materials like sulfur, enzymes, and amino acids are transformed into images and presented on custom-built screens.
 The exhibition also delves into LUCA (Last Universal Common Ancestor)—the concept of a single-celled organism as the last common ancestor—through 3-billion-year-old fossilized structures that testify to the earliest stages of life and the interconnectedness of all living things through deep time.

 Claus Spangsberg creates captivating works at the intersection of art and science.
 In recent years, he has specialized in microscopy and crystallization, producing images with chemical substances, DNA, and amino acids.